-Music education is tied to a wide range of career paths for both those who play instruments, sing or compose, and those who go to school to study the history, concepts and techniques related to the field.
-Firstly, skilled musicians encounter opportunities to teach music privately and at private music schools.
+Music education is tied to a wide range of career paths for those who play instruments, sing or compose, and those who go to school to study the history, concepts and techniques related to the field.
+Most notably, skilled musicians encounter opportunities to teach music privately and at private music schools.
 In most cases, these positions seek skilled and professional musicians with some teaching experience, yet they do not necessarily require any formal academic or teaching credentials.
 Private music teachers don’t always hold certification in the field, nor have a connection to a national organization, like the Music Teachers National Association.

 How can I become an elementary music teacher?